Dominic Smith Player Props: Nationals vs. Phillies

 Dominic Smith At The Plate

-- Smith is hitting .258 with eight doubles, a triple, three home runs and 26 walks.
+- Smith is batting .265 with eight doubles, a triple, three home runs and 26 walks.

+- Smith is batting .350 with one homer during his last outings and is on a four-game hitting streak.

-- Looking at the 76 games he has played this year, he's homered in three of them (3.9%), and in 1% of his trips to the plate.
+- He has hit a home run in 3.9% of his games this year, and 0.9% of his trips to the dish.

+- In 18.2% of his games this year, Smith has had at least one RBI.
+He's picked up more than one in 5.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.